pcrumley/tristanAutomater/README.md

 Consider switching the trackedLecs/trackedIons objects into a pandas dataframe

-Needs to build faster (takes 10 seconds to open a sim that is like 100 outputfiles.)
+Needs to build faster (takes 10 seconds to open a sim that is like 100 outputfiles.) => This is fixed now!

 ## helperFuncs
 Easy way to make matplotlib plots.
 I have phase diagrams, 2D averages, and 1D hist and 1d averages implemented.
 Documentation  [here](https://pcrumley.github.io/tristanUtils/helperFunc.html).
 Note: documentation is incomplete.